jacques/diamondcash-public-api-docs/source/includes/_prepaid.md

 ```json
 ```

-<aside class="notice">Plutus provides the PIN and voucher serial number from the mobile networks in order to phone their customer support if their are issues with your prepaid vouchers.</aside>
+<aside class="notice">Symelation provides the PIN and voucher serial number from the mobile networks in order to phone their customer support if their are issues with your prepaid vouchers.</aside>

 > Example of the SMS message sent out: